mozey/config/README.md

 Manage env vars with a flat config.json file

-It has two components
+`mozey/config` has the following components
-- `configu` command to manage the env,
+- Command to manage the env: `configu`
+- Bash function to toggle env: `conf`
-- generated helper file (`pkg/config/config.go`) to include in your module
+- Generate helper files (e.g. `pkg/config/config.go`) to include in your module

 ## Quick start